naga-bits-aiml/kyc-aml-automation-iac/README.md

 # kyc-aml-automation-iac
-This project will automate kyc and aml process using machine learning and artificial intelligence.
+This project will infra-structure creation necessary for kyc-aml automation solution using machine learning and artificial intelligence.